 1. Do I believe in God’s existence?
 Have I accepted Jesus?

-2. Do I fully trust Him: His love, His wisdom, His power?
+2. Do I fully trust God: His love, His wisdom, His power?

 3. Did I ask Him to help me?
 Did I recognize what is wrong?
 Did I humble myself and ask for help?
 Will I obey Him?

-Trusting God is not easy, no, it is very hard.
+Trusting God is not easy!
+No, it is very hard.
 It means giving up control, relying on God instead.
 Who in their right mind wants to give up control?
 This behavior is contrary to everything we learn and strive for in the secular world!
 And yet, we recognize immediately when serenity comes from sincere faith.
 Usually, everybody wants this for themselves.

-There is one more step to fulfill before we can receive God’s blessings.
+There is one more step to fulfill before we can receive the full blessings of God.
 We need to ask for them.
-This task seems at first glance rather strange since God knows what we need.
+This task seems at first glance rather strange and selfish since God knows what we need.
 However, we see again and again that God does not stuff His goodness down our throat.
 We have free will.
 So we need to decide what we want and then ask for it.
 It is up to Him to determine if and how He wants to satisfy our wish.
 If He does not, He most likely has something better in store for us.

 There are three kinds of troubles: need, sin, and lure.
 I cannot imagine a problem that does not fall either into one of the prerequisites or concern categories.
 The differentiation between need, sin, and lure is relatively easy.
 We can answer these questions and get the relevant category:

-2. Did I harm myself, another person or God or did someone else hurt me? → Sin
+2. Did I harm myself, another person, or God?
+Did someone else hurt me? → Sin

 Our faith gets tested when we lose our jobs, face health or relationship problems, and when our accustomed life turns upside down.
 However, when we trust God and ask for His help, He will intervene.
 Moreover, when we stay close to God, search for His companionship all along, He provides us with a sense of deep peace.
 Many people who had experienced terrible situations tell us that they felt somehow removed from the scene and pain.
 While in rough waters, our task is to hold on to our faith, ask God for help, trust Him unconditionally, and obey the Lord.
-It will turn out ok.
-Moreover, it builds your and your witnesses’ confidence in the Lord.
+We will be fine.
+The experience builds our and our witnesses’ confidence in the Lord.

 When we are close to the Lord, we get his messages telling us what we need to do.
 We need to obey Him and do our part in resolving the situation.
 Prayer is not a one-way street.
 However, we must be careful with our personal decisions since they might make us sin.
 We must not cross God’s plan.

 We cannot undo sin.
-It has happened.
-Sin is vile.
+It has happened, and it is vile.
 It creates shame, guilt, and separation.
 It creates havoc in our relationships, be it with ourselves, other people, or God.
 We inflict harm in many ways, by gossiping about somebody, lying, stealing, killing, and so on.

-The only path to remedy any broken relationship, be it with ourselves, other people or God, is to ask for forgiveness.
-When we humble us, put our pride away, acknowledge our shortcomings, and ask for forgiveness, we have a chance of healing that relationship.
+The only path to remedy any broken relationship, be it with ourselves, other people, or God, is to ask for forgiveness.
+When we humble us, put pride aside, acknowledge our shortcomings, and ask for forgiveness, we have a chance of healing that relationship.

 When we don’t forgive, we cement the separation with bitterness and hardness of the heart.
 Moreover, we open the door to sinful thoughts and actions.
 Revenge is never our job.
 It is a sin.
 We must not react to harms by hurting back.
 We need to cut the circle of violence.

 Staying in sin leads to the full separation of God.
 It means spiritual death.
 God’s goodness cannot be seen or felt anymore.
 Sin becomes routine.
-While the spiritual war within us creates anxiety initially, the soul eventually dies, leaving nothing but emptiness.
+While this internal war initially creates anxiety, the soul eventually dies, leaving nothing but emptiness.
 Believing in God becomes a dirty word, and previous acceptance of the Lord is rescinded.
 All that was gained is lost.

 God knows the danger of sin.
 Hence, He sent His only son to carry the burden of our sins.
 Jesus died on the cross so we can be forgiven.
 God wants us to live a fulfilled life with minimal harm to others.
 We can live such a life only when our hearts stay soft, and our soul is filled with the Holy Spirit.
 Let’s deal with the sin in our lives.
 Let’s get clean.

 Temptation surrounds us wherever we look.
-When wants define our lives instead of needs, we are subject to jealousy, greed, and selfishness.
+When our lives are defined by wants instead of needs, we are subject to jealousy, greed, and selfishness.
 When success makes us feel like gods, we think we deserve more than other people.
-When we feel treated badly, we are tempted to get even.
+When we are mistreated, we are tempted to get even.
 Many causes lure us into sin.

-Temptations are essential ingredients to spiritual warfare.
+Temptations are essential ingredients of spiritual warfare.
 Once we succumb to the first lure, it gets harder and harder to withstand the succeeding temptations.
-At some point the clarity of what is sin and what not vanishes.
+At some point, the clarity of what is sin and what not vanishes.
 It leads us straight into spiritual death.
 We just cannot serve two gods.

 However, we can and must resist temptations.
 The Bible describes a full arsenal of tools we can use.
 Most importantly, when we stay close to God, when we read the Bible, pray, and talk to Him, his ways become more relevant than any lure can offer.
 Moreover, asking God for help gives us the power to withstand even the strongest pull of sin.

-The good news is that God will fight for our soul even when we go astray.
-He wants everyone in His kingdom.
-Moreover, temptations go away when we resist all lures!
+The good news is that God will fight for our souls even when we go astray.
+Temptations go away when we resist all lures!
 Most importantly, when we are at peace with God, our neighbors, and ourselves, with our past, present, and our future, we reach the stage of happiness and contentment.

 The Lord’s Prayer is not passive.
 It requires actions.
-We need to accept God, trust Him and ask for His help.
+We need to accept God, trust Him, and ask for His help.
 These prerequisites will unblock the blessings.
-It is most beneficial to follow this order, too.
+The promise is worth it.

-God wants us to live a fulfilled life.
-Sin is a threat not only to such a life, but it also leads to spiritual death when left untreated.
+- Sin leads to spiritual death when left untreated.
 It must be dealt with through recognition and forgiveness.
 Cleansing ourselves from sin is not optional.
 Jesus died on the cross so we can be forgiven.
 Let’s not waste His sacrifice.